-[Regulation 10 amended in Gazette 5 Feb 2013 p.
+[Regulation 10 amended: Gazette 5 Feb 2013 p.
 833.]

 11. Misrepresentation

 A person who wilfully makes any representation or statement which is false or misleading in a material particular in relation to any application, objection, register or other matter or proceeding under the Act or these regulations commits an offence and is liable to the penalties provided by section 35 of the Act.